S.T.A.L.K.E.R.: Call of Pripyat: Plot

 The game takes place soon after the events of S.T.A.L.K.E.R.: Shadow of Chernobyl.
 After Strelok disables the Brain Scorcher, multitudes of stalkers rush to the centre of the Zone, hoping to find rare artifacts and other rumoured treasures.
 The government of Ukraine takes advantage of this gold-rush and launches "Operation Fairway," a large scale helicopter special recon mission intended to scout the area by air in preparation for a full-scale military assault on the Chernobyl Nuclear Power Plant.
 Despite thorough preparations, the mission goes horribly wrong, and all five STINGRAY helicopters crash.
 The player, Major Alexander Degtyarev, an experienced stalker and SBU agent, is sent into the Zone to investigate the crash sites on behalf of the Army.

 During the course of his investigation, Degtyarev learns that the helicopters were disabled in the air by powerful shocks of electricity.
 He also confirms via a helicopter black box that the military survivors have gone to an evacuation point somewhere in Pripyat.
 However, the city is sealed off due to The Zone's environment.
 The Major eventually finds an underground passageway to Pripyat and gathers a small team of stalkers to help him traverse this tunnel.
 After fighting through mutants and the mysterious Monolith faction, they reach the abandoned city and link up with the military survivors from the helicopter crashes.

 The player eventually meets the protagonist of Shadow of Chernobyl, Strelok, and learns of the secrets behind the Zone, including how anomalies change position during and after each emission – explaining why the helicopters crashed in the first place.

 The game concludes with the survivors, Strelok, and the player evacuating the Zone while being attacked by hordes of enemies.
 Before boarding the rescue helicopters, the player is given the choice to leave the Zone forever or stay.
 If the player decides not to leave the Zone, then the game enters into free-play mode.
 During free-play mode, the player can freely explore areas and finish side-missions, while given the option to leave at any time through NPCs.

 The game's ending differs depending on the actions of the player during the game.
 How the player handles in-game missions, and whether certain NPCs are alive or not by the end of the game directly affect the ending sequence.
-Despite different endings, one thing that remains the same is the belief that the Zone is expanding, and might actually encompass Russia and the rest of Europe.
+Despite different endings, one thing that remains the same is the belief that the Zone is expanding, and might actually encompass Ukraine and the rest of Europe.